 Mailchimp’s content studio tool resizes content to fit non-traditional email design layouts.
 An email subject line helper and content optimizer supply marketers with helpful real-time suggestions.
 Its new creative assistant AI can even auto-generate email designs from company branding assets.

-Mailchimp’s free plan comes with a marketing CRM, website builder, forms, landing pages, and a monthly limit of 10,000 email sends (with a daily limit of 2,000 sends).
+Mailchimp’s free plan comes with a marketing CRM, website builder, forms, landing pages, and a monthly limit of 2,500 email sends (500 sends/day) and 500 contacts.
+Sounds limited?
+Check out the best Mailchimp alternatives.

-Its Essential plan starts at $11/month with limited customer journey mapping.
+Its Essential plan starts at $13/month with limited customer journey mapping.

-Mailchimp only really becomes a modern email automation tool when you upgrade to its Premium plan — which will set you back $299/month and unlock its advanced segmentation, A/B testing, and comparative reporting features.
+Mailchimp only really becomes a modern email automation tool when you upgrade to its Premium plan — which starts at $350/month and unlock its advanced segmentation, A/B testing, and comparative reporting features.

 EmailOctopus is a barebones email automation software that gives its users the option to route their emails through Amazon Simple Email Service (SES).